 - sexual arousal

 Other short-term effects are negative.
-Some of these appear alongside the drug high, while others appear after.
-They can include:
+Some of these may appear alongside the drug high, including:

 - increased heart rate